sem CLI Reference#

 If you are executing sem stop job

-, you will need to provide an ID
+, you must provide the ID

 of a